tadejsv/p_values/README.md

 sudo certbot --nginx -d p-rationality.com -d www.p-rationality.com
 ```

-Now go to [https://www.p-rationality.com/] to check that the certificate and nginx indeed work.
+Now go to https://www.p-rationality.com/ to check that the certificate and nginx indeed work (you should get the default nginx welcome page, and the browser should report that the website is secure).

+###